floristafa/maintsight-cli/.github/SUPPORT.md

 ## 🙏 Thank You

-Thank you for using ArchDoc Generator!
-Your feedback helps us improve the tool for everyone.
+Thank you for using MaintSight!
+Your feedback helps improve the tool for everyone.

 ---